Ayuto/EventScripts-Emulator/README.md

 If I would need to guess, I would say 80-90% of the project is implemented.

 # TODO:
-1. Implement the last few Python functions.
+1. Implement the last remaining Python functions.
-2. Implement the last few Shell commands.
+2. Implement the last remaining Shell commands.
 3. Add the possibility to unload the emulator.
 4. Do extensive testings.